 Let’s say you’re running a startup and you’ve just put a new product on the market.
 You still haven’t made a name for yourself, so your brand isn’t instantly recognizable on the market.
 Of course, you want to reach the maximum number of potential customers, but have a limited budget to do so.

 One of the more effective ways to get people to take notice is email campaigns.
-Most of the well-established brands and shops use them to promote sales or new lines of a product, but your main goal is to get the awareness up.
+Most of the well-established brands and shops use them to promote sales or new lines of a product, but your main goal in your goal setting worksheet is to get the awareness up.
 To do this you’ll have to get it right the first time.
 Customers tend to be more lenient towards those they’ve already have good experience with, and your product, on the other hand, is new, so you’ll want it to make a good impression because chances are you won’t get a shot at a second if the first fails.

 The aforementioned limited budget prevents you from hiring marketing professionals, so you’ll have to do most of the heavy lifting yourself but why not get some help.
 By using Postcards, a mail builder from Designmodo, you’ll get to easily create pro-level emails that will surely be more eye-catching than anything you’ll be able to muster up on your own.